IMADE3D/JellyBOX-Essentials/README-GETTING-STARTED.txt

 - There's a basic cube, spiralized cube, small duck sliced for TPU (rubber) and PLA, little articulated print-in-place fish, and finally the uber-popular hybrid gear bearing (modeled by Whosawhatsis) and sliced as a single-wall quick print.
 - **Alert: You can only run compatible gcodes - at the very least they must have G28; G29; at the beginning.**
   - All gcodes sliced with our presets are compatible.
-  - (If you don't know what this means, head over to the [JellyBOX Docs](http://bit.ly/jellybox-docs))
+  - (If you don't know what this means, head over to [IMADE3D.com/support](http://IMADE3D.com/support) and take it slow

 ## 3D MODELS - ready to slice
   - you can experiment with slicing on these without having to go fishing for files online first.
 We also include a good range of calibration objects so you can perfect your slicing skill.